Longxiu Tian

 Welcome!
 I'm an Assistant Professor of Marketing at the UNC Kenan-Flagler Business School.
 I received my PhD from the University of Michigan in Marketing and in Scientific Computing.

-My research focus is in using statistical models, particularly Bayesian econometrics and causal inference, to understand how consumers respond to marketing activities, and how firms should execute lifecycle marketing strategies at scale.
+My research is in using causal machine learning and Bayesian econometrics to infer the incrementality of marketing activities, understand how firms should execute lifecycle marketing strategies at scale, and optimize their data strategy.

 Research